Thead12/parts-grinding-code/README.md

 The project utilizes `CircularBuffer.py` to manage data streams efficiently.
 Ensure that all configurations are set as per the guidelines in `kernel_setup.txt`.
+`networktest.py` can be updated from IP addresses to work with MQTT frameworks to automatically run the other scripts when the grinding machine changes state.

 ## 📄 License